-We often get enquiries through to our Sales team asking for a penetration test, but really the enquirer wants a vulnerability assessment (also referred to as a vulnerability scan).
-And conversely, many people ask for a vulnerability assessment when what they really need is a penetration test.
+We often get enquiries asking for a penetration test, but really the enquirer wants a vulnerability assessment (also referred to as a vulnerability scan).
+Conversely, many people ask for a vulnerability assessment when what they really need is a penetration test.
+If these are different services, why is there so much confusion?

-Often, it’s a problem of miscommunication because many people use the two terms interchangeably, as the two look very similar from afar.
+Often, it’s a problem of miscommunication because many people use the two terms interchangeably, as they look similar from afar.
 However, up close it’s a very different story.

 Essentially, the vulnerability assessment is an automated scan used to identify vulnerabilities while a penetration test aims to exploit those vulnerabilities to get a deeper understanding of the holes in your defences.